AmyDelaney94/hows-it-hanging/README.md

 - <a href="http://ami.responsivedesign.is/">Am I Responsive?</a> was used in order to see responsive design throughout the process.
 - <a href="http://pep8online.com/">PEP8 online check</a> was used to validate the python code.
 - <a href="http://pep8online.com/">Heroku</a> was used to deploy the application.
+- Built-in Python Libraries
+    - os -> The os library was imported to create a function to utilise the os.system to clear the terminal.
+This supports a positive user experience on game replay by clearing the previous gameplay and making the screen clearer and more structured.

+    - random -> The random library was imported to access the built-in method of generating a random number selection using the randint() method.
+This then is used to generate a random sequence of 4 numbers from a range of 1 – 10 for the secret code the user has to crack.

 <!-- TOC --><a name="testing"></a>
 ### Testing